Skip to main content

 • Select to ingest only certain fields from the message

-• Switch between adding or removing data from the data store using the JSON patch syntax
+• Switch between adding or removing data from the data store by implementing their own merge strategy

 An example policy which applies a transformation to messages from the users topic is shown below: